Secondlang

 In the following chapters, we build Secondlang step by step:

-- Why Types Matter - Benefits of static typing
+- The Case for Types - Benefits of static typing

 - Type Annotations - Grammar and parsing changes